-In July 2013, Costamare Ventures participated with a 49% interest in the equity of Kemp Maritime Co. and Hyde Maritime Co. who entered into ship-building contracts for the construction of two 11,000 TEU container vessels, by contributing in aggregate \$34,709 and \$921 during the years ended December 31, 2014 and 2015, respectively.
+During 2013, Costamare Ventures participated with a 49% interest in the equity of Kemp Maritime Co. and Hyde Maritime Co. which entered into ship-building contracts for the construction of two 11,000 TEU container vessels.
+During the years ended December 31, 2015 and 2016, Costamare Ventures contributed in aggregate \$921 and \$3,187, respectively.
+In June 2016, both companies, as joint and several borrowers, signed a loan agreement with a bank for an amount up to \$88,000, in aggregate, to partly finance the construction cost of the two newbuild vessels.
+The Company, Costamare Ventures and York through its affiliate Bluebird Holdings L.P., participate as corporate guarantors (Note 13 (c)).

-During the years ended December 31, 2014 and 2015, Costamare Ventures participated with a 25% interest in the equity of Ainsley Maritime Co. and Ambrose Maritime Co., who entered into ship-building contracts for the construction of two 11,000 TEU container vessels, by contributing \$8,767 and \$13,200 in the aggregate for the years ended December 31, 2014 and 2015, respectively.
+During the year ended December 31, 2015, Costamare Ventures participated with a 25% interest in the equity of Ainsley Maritime Co. and Ambrose Maritime Co., which entered into ship-building contracts for the construction of two 11,000 TEU container vessels, by contributing \$13,200, in the aggregate.
+During the year ended December 31, 2016, Costamare Ventures contributed \$4,662, in the aggregate, to the equity of Ainsley Maritime Co. and Ambrose Maritime Co.
+In August 2016, these two companies, as joint and several borrowers, signed a loan agreement with a bank for an amount up to \$86,600, in aggregate, to partly finance the construction cost of the two newbuild vessels.
+The Company, Costamare Ventures and York, through its affiliate Bluebird Holdings L.P., participate as corporate guarantors (Note 13 (c)).

-During the year ended December 31, 2014, Costamare Ventures participated with a 40% interest in the equity of Benedict Maritime Co., Bertrand Maritime Co., Beardmore Maritime Co., Schofield Maritime Co. and Fairbank Maritime Co., who entered into ship-building contracts for the construction of five 14,000 TEU container vessels, by contributing \$30,305, in the aggregate.
+During the year ended December 31, 2014, Costamare Ventures participated with a 40% interest in the equity of Benedict Maritime Co., Bertrand Maritime Co., Beardmore Maritime Co., Schofield Maritime Co. and Fairbank Maritime Co., which entered into ship-building contracts for the construction of five 14,000 TEU container vessels, by contributing \$30,305, in the aggregate.
 In December 2014, these five companies novated their ship-building contracts to a financial institution and agreed to lease back the vessels upon their delivery from the shipyard for a period of 12 years.
-Upon novation of the contracts, the Company received the amount of \$23,400 in the form of a dividend.
-During the year ended December 31, 2015, Costamare Ventures contributed \$1,090 in the aggregate to such companies.
+Upon novation of the contracts, the Company received \$23,400 in the form of a dividend.
+During the year ended December 31, 2015 and 2016, Costamare Ventures contributed in aggregate \$1,090 and \$25,323, respectively, to such companies.